-11 Ways to Keep Cool in Bed This Summer
+11 Tips to Stay Cool in Bed This Summer

 Jul 3, 2023 | Sleep & Wellbeing

-• Open windows – and doors – to create a draught and boost airflow.
+1. Open Windows and Doors.
+Let in fresh air by opening windows and doors to create a cross-breeze and enhance airflow.

-• Lose the duvet and blankets.
-Use a cotton sheet, if anything, or a duvet with a low tog rating.
+2. Skip the Duvet and Blankets.
+Switch to a cotton sheet or a duvet with a low tog rating to keep yourself cool.

 0 Comments